mountrcg/freeaps/README.md

 Latest version brings significant improvements for Omnipod Dash pumps and Dexcom G6 and G7sensors, Looping should be immediate and robust.
 Review in the Statistics Panel (see preferences).

 ## autoISF Version
+<sub>refers the changes done to the original oref0 used in FAX, the source can be found at my [oref0-repository](https://github.com/mountrcg/oref0/tree/dev_aisf_TDD)</sub>
 * 2.2.8.1
 	* dev release with current mods as of Mar 23, 2023
 	* documentation at https://github.com/ga-zelle/autoISF

 ## Release
-<sub>refers to FreeAPS-X which is currently mainly improved by Jon & Pierre at this [github repository](https://github.com/Jon-b-m/freeaps)</sub>
+<sub>refers to iAPS, which is currently mainly improved by Jon & Pierre at this [github repository](https://github.com/Artificial-Pancreas/iAPS)
+I can't keep up with their newest changes, that integrate more into oref0-Code, as this is atm not published by Jon.
+So all the newest bling-bling is not here, you would have to use the original with DynISF.</sub>
 * 1.1.1
 	* ExerciseMode calculation with InsulinRatio Slider
 	* Tag changes in Popup